-We have developed the following strategies to promote cultural safety in our school community including the College Reconciliation Action Plan (RAP) and ????
+We have developed the following strategies to promote cultural safety in our school community including the College Reconciliation Action Plan (RAP) and other cultural activities with the college and curriculum.

 Student empowerment

 To support child safety and wellbeing at Mount Waverley Secondary College, we work to create an inclusive and supportive environment that encourages students and families to contribute to our child safety approach and understand their rights and their responsibilities.